CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Background

-Research and educational CI contain several unique characteristics that distinguish their security landscape from enterprise IT and OT environments.
+AR-CIs contain several unique characteristics that distinguish their security landscape from enterprise IT and OT environments.
 One key aspect is the difference in missions and objectives.
-Commercial CI are operated for profit.
-As a result, commercial CI have more funding, more security measures and more detailed monitoring of their critical assets.
-Research and educational CI are often supported by small research funds, aiming to democratize access to resources, facilitate research processes and/or broaden educational benefits.
-Often, there is less stringent control and monitoring of critical resources, allowing attacks and exploitations to happen more easily and without detection.
-CI developers do not have funding and sometimes may not have the professional knowledge to develop and maintain considerate and comprehensive security systems and sensors to track usage and access patterns.
+Commercial cyber systems are operated for profit and thus have more funding, more security measures, and more detailed monitoring of their critical assets.
+AR-CIs are often supported by small research funds, aiming to democratize access to resources, facilitate fast research processes and/or broaden educational benefits.
+Often, there is a smaller technical team, and thus less stringent control and monitoring of critical resources, potentially allowing attacks and exploitations to happen more easily and without detection.
+AR-CI developers may also lack knowledge and resources to develop and maintain comprehensive security systems and sensors to track usage and access patterns.
+This can be especially challenging, because AR-CIs run custom code and services, which makes it hard to secure them using off-the-shelf software.

-Another defining characteristic of educational CI is the strong focus on collaboration and openness inherent in research and education.
-Many CI missions involve the open sharing of research platforms, research outputs, and resources across the university or across the nation.
+Another defining characteristic of AR-CIs is their strong focus on collaboration and openness inherent in research and education.
+Many AR-CI missions involve open sharing of research platforms, research outputs, and resources across one institution, multiple institutions or across the nation.
 The necessity of sharing data, computational resources, and research processes among different organizations and teams creates tensions with traditional security principles that prioritize restriction and control.
-Open nature of these CI opens up a larger attack surface.
+Open nature of these AR-CIs opens up a larger attack surface.
 Balancing this open nature with security needs is a key challenge.

-Thirdly, the novelty of research introduces more complexity to the research CI.
-Research CI often involves using cutting-edge technologies, software, and methodologies.
-These systems may be less mature in security, with limited community support and possibly unknown vulnerabilities, requiring a highly adaptable and updated security framework to adjust for emerging security threats.
+Thirdly, because research activities on an AR-CI often develop new ways of leveraging resources or data, this presents additional security challenges.
+These research activities may themselves use outdated or custom software and services, with limited support and possibly unknown vulnerabilities, requiring a highly adaptable and updated security framework to adjust for emerging security threats.